danielpoparobs/lumeon-test/README.md

 The file web/showhospitalpatients.php is intended to retrieve a list of patients for a given hospital and return that in json format.
 Are there any comments you would like to make?
 What could be improved about the code ?

+#### My Answer
+The function should be placed in a controller, it should have a defined route and method.
+It should accept an instace of a HttpFoundation\Request.
+It's functioning relies on providing a hospitalId through the request.
+If the hospital is no found in the hospitaRepository the function should return a response with a msg => 'No hospital information found', as you can not find any patients if you don't have a hospital.
+The patients of a given hospital could also be retrieved through a relation defined between the Patient and Hospital entities.

 #### Exercise

 This is the coding portion of the test.
 Please write code as well as you can using existing entities/repositories where appropriate and adding classes/files where needed.